chiayuan/shopback/out/q2/readme.txt

 ### Introduction
-This question is about given a list of tokenized article, transform them into tf-idf vectors.
+Given a list of tokenized article, transform them into tf-idf vectors.
-Further applications probably be clustering or get the most similar articles by given one.
+Further applications probably be documents clustering or getting the most similar articles by given one.

 In this question, I use scikit-learn (https://scikit-learn.org/stable/). scikit-learn is known as machine learning toolkits,